-Carl Weilman become the first major leaguer to strike out six consecutive times in a single game.
+Carl Weilman becomes the first major leaguer to strike out six consecutive times in a single game.
 The Browns hurler accomplishes the dubious feat as the losing pitcher in a 3-0 defeat to the A’s at Sportsman's Park.

 After a building a 25-6 early lead, thanks to scoring ten runs in the second inning and another 14 in the fourth, the Cubs need to hold on to defeat Philadelphia 26-23.
 The slugfest, which sets the major league mark for most tallies scored in one game and the most hits with a combined total of 51, ends with the Phillies leaving the bases loaded in the ninth.

-Schoolboy Rowe wins his 16th consecutive game, defeating the Senators, 4-2, to tie the American League record shared by Smoky Joe Wood, Walter Johnson and Lefty Grove.
+Schoolboy Rowe wins his 16th consecutive game, defeating the Senators, 4-2, to tie the American League record shared by Smoky Joe Wood, Walter Johnson, and Lefty Grove.
 The 24 year-old right-hander from Waco, Texas, who goes 3-for-4 in the contest, singles home the eventual winning run in the ninth inning in the team's 4-2 victory over the Senators at Griffith Stadium.

 The Braves establish a new major league record, hitting seven doubles in one inning.
 The two-bagger barrage occurs in the first frame of a 20-3 rout of the Cardinals at Sportsman's Park.